 While moving to a less expensive rental may not be your favorite thing today, imagine the home that you are going to be able to buy with that down payment.
 There are even a few lenders advertising rent to own loans.

 #3 Get a Gift

 Most common mortgage lenders today will allow you to get at least some of your down payment as a gift from a family member.
-Many first time home buyers have benefited from gifts that many competitive loan programs allow.
+Many first-time home buyers have qualified for a mortgage while benefiting from gifts that many competitive loan programs allow.
 Check to see if the lender you are considering will allow you to do so.
 If not, consider finding another mortgage company.

 #4 You Do Not Need to Save 20%

 One of the biggest and persistent myths today is that you must save 20% to make a down payment on a home.
 We are not sure why this is; it could be that you need to have roughly 20% equity in your home to cancel private mortgage insurance or PMI.

 Whatever the reason, you do not need to have 20% down in most cases to buy a home.
 You may get the best possible rate with a 20% down payment, and of course your payment will be lower with putting more money down.
 Ask about your eligibility for a mortgage with no PMI required.